Fiol Law Group|Posted in Car Accidents on March 19, 2021

 Insurance settlements are possible in the majority of car accident cases.
 However, no two car accident cases are exactly alike.
 There is a possibility that your car accident case will have to go to trial, especially if it involves complicated factors such as your comparative negligence, multiple defendants, an argument over liability, catastrophic injuries or wrongful death.
 A lawyer can help you decide whether it is in your best interest to reach a settlement with the insurance company or proceed to a car accident trial in Florida.

-Should You Settle or Go to Court?
+Should You Settle or Go to Court After a Car Accident?

 Although settling your car accident case can come with many benefits, it may not be what is right for you and your claim depending on the circumstances.
 If an auto insurance company refuses to properly evaluate your claim and is offering an inadequate amount for your injuries and losses, for instance, you may have no choice but to take the insurer to trial to receive fair and full financial compensation.